NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-6-the-mrsa-case-study.md

 Next, take a look at the `dependencies`, `read_params`, and `read_data` chunks.
-They 1) load the required packages, 2) read the parameters and store them in R objects to be used later in the code, and 3) read the data in the counts file, the multiqc file, as well as fetch meta data from GEO.
+They 1) load the required packages, 2) read the parameters and store them in R objects to be used later in the code, and 3) read the data in the counts file, the MultiQC file, as well as fetch meta data from GEO.
 These chunks are provided as is, and you do not need to edit them.

 Below these chunks there is some markdown text that contains the Supplementary